Sepsis and septicaemia (blood poisoning)

 - People whose immune system (the body's defence against microbes) is not functioning well because of an illness (such as cancer or AIDS) or because of medical treatment (such as chemotherapy for cancer or steroids for a number of medical conditions) that weakens the immune system are more prone to develop sepsis.
 It is important to remember that even healthy people can develop from sepsis.

 - Because their immune systems are not completely developed, very young babies may get sepsis if they become infected and are not treated in a timely manner.
 Often, if they develop signs of an infection such as fever, infants have to receive antibiotics and be admitted to hospital.
 Sepsis in the very young is often more difficult to diagnose because the typical signs of sepsis (fever, changes in behaviour) may not be present or may be more difficult to identify.

-- Elderly people, especially those with other conditions, such as diabetes, may be at increased risk as well.
+- Pregnant women and older people, especially those with other conditions, such as diabetes, are at increased risk as well.

 - The number of people developing sepsis in the UK appears to be increasing with around 123,000 cases of sepsis in England each year.
 There are also more than 44,000 deaths due to sepsis in the UK each year.
-Because of our ageing population, the number of elderly people with weak immune systems has also grown.
+Because of our ageing population, the number of older people with weak immune systems has also grown.

 - Finally, because of the increased and often inappropriate use of antibiotics to treat illnesses caused by viruses and not bacteria, many strains of bacteria have become resistant to antibiotics, making the treatment of sepsis more difficult in some cases.